sajox/snurr/README.md

 ## Documentation

+This is not a complete implementation of the BPMN 2.0 specification but a useful subset of it.

 ### Process

 Create a process by giving a path to a bpmn file.
 The created process do not mutate and can be run several times.
 The **process_result** contains the result and a trace.